Depression Support In Singapore

 Some signs include fatigue, persistent sadness, loss of interest, and changes in appetite and/or sleep.
 Consider seeing a professional for a proper diagnosis.

 Yes, of course!
-With the right support and coping strategies, many lead fulfilling lives.
+With the right treatment, support, and coping strategies, many lead fulfilling lives

 No, sadness is seen as temporary, whereas depression is intense, long-lasting and significantly impairs functioning.

 Yes!
 Many with depression go to school and/or work.
-However, if your symptoms are severe, your care team may suggest adjustments, like fewer hours or time off, to aid your recovery.
+However, if your symptoms are severe, your care team may suggest adjustments, like fewer hours or time off, to aid your treatment.

-While Major Depressive Disorder (MDD) cannot be fully cured, it can be managed overtime.
+While Major Depressive Disorder cannot be fully cured, it is highly treatable.
 With the correct support, the symptoms can be managed and help prevent the individual’s episodes in the future.
 Some people experience one episode, while others manage it as a chronic condition.